Will Uber take control of the market for freight matching services? - Truck News

-The world’s first electronic freight exchange was called Teleroute and was launched in France on the Minitel system in 1985.
-In North America DAT TruckersEdge, Getloaded.com, Truckstop.com, 123loadboard have been offering, for a fee, since the 90s, a process for shippers and brokers to post loads that need to be moved and for carriers to highlight available capacity.
+DAT (which is an abbreviation for Dial-A-Truck) was the original load board in North America that was created in 1978.
+TruckersEdge was founded after DAT and was acquired by TransCore in 1992, another internet pioneer in load board services.
+Truckstop.com and Getloaded.com were launched in the early 2000s.
+In 2001, DAT was purchased by TransCore.
+In 2004, TransCore was acquired by Roper Technologies.
+In 2014, TransCore DAT became DAT Solutions.
+For four decades, this group of companies has been offering, for a fee, a process for shippers and brokers to post loads that need to be moved and for carriers to highlight available capacity.

 In addition to load searching and truck posting, these services may provide broker credit scores and days to pay details, fuel tax reporting, mileage and routing information, alarm match notification, back-haul links, toll information, phone-in posting and searching, rate index and access from virtually any smart phone.
 When loads and trucks are posted to freight matching boards, these postings are compared to load/shipment and truck availability in that system.
 If a match is found, one or both parties are notified so they can contact each other to make shipping arrangements.
 Sometimes notification takes place immediately on the website; other sites provide notification by e-mail, fax, or text message.